Return to the PCRE2 index page.

 The complete list of options for configure (which includes the standard ones such as the selection of the installation directory) can be obtained by running

-By default, a library called libpcre2-8 is built, containing functions that take string arguments contained in vectors of bytes, interpreted either as single-byte characters, or UTF-8 strings.
-You can also build two other libraries, called libpcre2-16 and libpcre2-32, which process strings that are contained in vectors of 16-bit and 32-bit code units, respectively.
+By default, a library called libpcre2-8 is built, containing functions that take string arguments contained in arrays of bytes, interpreted either as single-byte characters, or UTF-8 strings.
+You can also build two other libraries, called libpcre2-16 and libpcre2-32, which process strings that are contained in arrays of 16-bit and 32-bit code units, respectively.
 These can be interpreted either as single-unit characters or UTF-16/UTF-32 strings.
 To build these additional libraries, add one or both of the following to the configure command:

 --enable-pcre2-16 --enable-pcre2-32If you do not want the 8-bit library, add